 A port on a switch where packets are flowing into the Switch and VLAN decisions must be made is referred to as an ingress port.
 If ingress filtering is enabled for a port, the Switch will examine the VLAN information in the packet header (if present) and decide whether or not to forward the packet.

 If the packet is tagged with VLAN information, the ingress port will first determine if the ingress port itself is a member of the tagged VLAN.
 If it is not, the packet will be dropped.
 If the ingress port is a member of the 802.1Q VLAN, the Switch then determines if the destination port is a member of the 802.1Q VLAN.
 If it is not, the packet is dropped.
-If the destination port is a member of the 802.1Q VLAN.
-If it is not, the packet is dropped.
-If the destination port is a member of the 802.1Q VLAN.
-If it is not, the packet is dropped.
-If the destination port is a member of the 802.1Q VLAN information, the ingress port will tag the packet with its own PVID as a VID (if the port is a tagging port).
+If the destination port is a member of the 802.1Q VLAN, the packet is forwarded and the destination port transmits it to its attached network segment.

+If the packet is not tagged with VLAN information, the ingress port will tag the packet with its own PVID as a VID (if the port is a tagging port).
 The switch then determines if the destination port is a member of the same VLAN (has the same VID) as the ingress port.
 If it does not, the packet is dropped.
 If it has the same VID, the packet is forwarded and the destination port transmits it on its attached network segment.